-Leo King, P. Geo, Director of Pacific Imperial Mines Inc. is the qualified person as defined by National Instrument 43-101 and has approved the technical information in this release.
+Leo King, P. Geo., Advisor to Pacific Imperial Mines Inc. is the qualified person as defined by National Instrument 43-101 and has approved the technical information regarding the Eagle Mountain property in this release.
+Peter Holbek, B.SC (Hons), M.Sc.
+P. Geo., Director to Pacific Imperial Mines Inc. is the qualified person as defined by National Instrument 43-101 and has approved the technical information regarding the TREK 31 property in this release.

-During the three months ended September 30, 2020 and 2019, the Company incurred the following exploration costs.
+During the three and six months ended December 31, 2020 and 2019, the Company incurred the following exploration costs.